 Succession planning is the process of developing contingencies in the event an employee resigns or retires from the company.
 For example, if a senior manager leaves, having a ready replacement ensures continuity and saves both real and opportunity costs.

 Succession planning is frequently based on talent pipeline and performance reviews.
-Building and nurturing the talent pipeline and developing leadership skills in all employees is an important task of both managers and human resources staff.
+Building and nurturing the talent pipeline and developing leadership skills in all employees is an important task for both managers and human resources staff.
 This can take the form of learning and development opportunities or mentorship by a senior leader and exposure to different company departments.

 HR checklist actions: